 Anki is the gold standard for long-term retention.
 This free, open-source flashcard program uses spaced repetition to schedule reviews based on how well you know each card.
 Material you struggle with appears more often.
 Cards you've mastered show up less frequently.
 The system handles decks of over 100,000 cards without slowing down.

-The research backs it up.
-Medical students using Anki scored higher on licensing exams than those who didn't.
-One study found a one-point increase on licensing exams for every 1,700 unique cards studied.
-Anki is free on desktop and Android.
-The iOS version costs money, but that purchase supports ongoing development.
+Research from Washington University School of Medicine found that medical students using Anki scored higher on licensing exams than those who didn't.
+One study showed a one-point increase on USMLE Step 1 scores for every 1,700 unique cards studied.
+Beyond academics, professionals use Anki for certifications in fields like finance, law, and technology.

 Which study app is most effective?
 Anki wins for courses requiring deep memorization over months or years.
 Quizlet works better for quick review before exams.
 Many students use both.